Alcohol intoxication: Judaism

 In the Bible, the Book of Proverbs contains several chapters related to the negative effects of drunkenness and warns to stay away from intoxicating beverages.
 The Book of Genesis refers to the use of wine by Lot's daughters to rape him.
 The story of Samson in the Book of Judges tells of a monk from the Israelite tribe of Dan who, as a Nazirite, is prohibited from cutting his hair and drinking wine.
 Proverbs 31:4 warns against kings and other rulers drinking wine and similar alcoholic beverages, Proverbs 31:6–7 promotes giving such beverages to the perishing and wine to those whose lives are bitter as a coping mechanism against the likes of poverty and other troubles.

-In Judaism, in accordance with the biblical stance against drinking, drinking wine is restricted for priests.
 The biblical command to sanctify the Sabbath and other holidays has been interpreted as having three ceremonial meals with wine or grape juice, known as Kiddush.
 A number of Jewish marriage ceremonies end with the bride and groom drinking a shared cup of wine after reciting seven blessings; this occurs after a fasting day in some Ashkenazi traditions.
 It has been customary and in many cases even mandated to drink moderately so as to stay sober, and only after the prayers are over.

 During the Seder on Passover, there is an obligation to drink four ceremonial cups of wine while reciting the Haggadah.
 It has been assumed to be the source of the wine-drinking ritual at communion in some Christian groups.
 During Purim, there is an obligation to become intoxicated; however, as with many other decrees, this has been avoided in many communities by allowing sleep during the day as a replacement.

 During the U.S. Prohibition era in the 1920s, a rabbi from the Reform Judaism movement proposed using grape juice for the ritual instead of wine.
 Although refuted at first, the practice became widely accepted by orthodox Jews as well.